 It might lack slightly on the content app side in comparison to some, but there's plenty of Amazon's own content to access in the meantime.

 The gaming aspect is an interesting one.
-Many have tried to enter the microconsole sphere of and have, mostly, failed.
+Many have tried to enter the microconsole sphere of late and have, mostly, failed.
 However, as this is not the Fire TV's primary use, it is a nice side bonus.

-The newer version of the box also has 802.11ac Wi-Fi for greater range, more stability and higher bandwidth than before.
+The newest version of the box also has 802.11ac Wi-Fi for greater range, more stability and higher bandwidth than before.
 And a microSD card slot has been added to expand the storage for app downloads by up to a further 128GB (from the initial 8GB).

 But it is still the 4K video output that is the headline positive feature, of course.